alonsotagle/aft-account-request/README.md

 }
 ```

-From the AFT AWS Account, release changes in CodePipeline
+From the AFT AWS Account, release changes from the `ct-aft-account-request`
-- `ct-aft-account-request`
+pipeline.

-- `ct-aft-account-provisioning-customizations`
+Review policies from `tfe-aws` role in the new account.